-The state of Colorado is home to many spectacular roads, and 25 of these are recognized as scenic or historic byways.
-In 1989, the Colorado Scenic and Historic Byways Program was created to promote these fantastic routes, eleven of which are also designated as America’s Byways.
-This gives the state more national byways than any other.
-With this number of byways, there’s a little something for everyone.
+This is the 25th Anniversary of Colorado's Scenic and Historic Byways.
+In 1989, the Colorado Scenic and Historic Byways Program was created to promote these fantastic routes.
+Colorado has more national byways than any other state!
+There’s a little something for everyone.
 Read more about the scenic byway routes in and around the GMUG!

 Want to experience the great outdoors with some of the ammenities of home?
 Consider a stay at one of our cabin rentals.
 Now available is the Matterhorn Cabin 15 miles from Telluride and the Lone Cone Cabin 24 miles southeast of Norwood.

 Dr. Seuss’ The Lorax wants to ensure that trees are part of America’s landscape.
 Forests matter to everyone, and we must use and care for them responsibly and sustainably.
 It’s a goal we all share!
 Explore nature and create your own adventure starting here!

 Unique to Colorado's Rocky Mountains, these lush wet meadows are rich in plant diversity and occur in some of the most scenic locations on our forest.
 Find out more...

 Spruce beetles continue to attack the forests of Southwest Colorado, according to the results of the 2013 aerial survey.
 The drought, dense stands of mature trees and warm winters all make for ideal conditions for the beetles, which bore into trees to feed and lay eggs.